Forming a US LLC from India: Complete Guide (2026)

 | All other purposes (including investment) | 20% above INR 7 lakh |

-TCS is not a tax — it is a prepayment.
-The amount collected is credited against the founder's Indian income tax liability when filing the annual return.
-It does not represent additional tax.
-However, it does reduce the cash available for remittance at the time of transfer, and recovery requires waiting until the annual tax filing cycle.
+TCS is not an additional tax.
+It's a prepayment credited against your Indian income tax liability when you file your annual return.
+But it does reduce the cash available at the time of transfer, and getting it back means waiting until the next tax filing cycle.
+At 20% above INR 7 lakh for investment remittances, that's real money sitting with the government for months.

 FEMA Penalties